decred/dcrdocs/docs/glossary.md

 #### Mining Pool

 A group of miners who share (pool) their computational resources to mine DCR.
-When a member of a mining pool successfully mines a block, the rewards are split among all pool members in proportion to the hashpower they contribute to the pool.
+When a member of a mining pool successfully mines a block, the rewards are typically split among all pool members in proportion to the hashpower they contribute to the pool.

 #### Missed ticket

-Tickets that have been called but did not respond - these can be revoked, but do not grant a reward.
+Tickets that have been called but did not receive a reward.
+This can happen if a ticket is called to vote and does not respond.
+This can also happen if a ticket is called to vote, responds and broadcasts their vote to the network, but a miner does not include the vote in the following block.

+#### Orphan block

+Orphaned blocks are valid blocks which are not included in the definitive blockchain.
+Orphan blocks can occur when they are part of a branch of the blockchain that has been abandoned.
+This can occur naturally when two miners produce blocks at similar times.
+Orphan blocks can also be created when they build on an unknown block (i.e. the "parent" block is unknown, making it an "orphan").

-#### Orphan
+#### Orphan transaction

-A valid block which is not built upon and therefore not included in the definitive blockchain.
+A transaction with missing inputs (i.e. the "parent" transaction is unknown, making the transaction an "orphan").
+Opphan transactions can also be created when they are part of a block that has been abandoned and have not been included in another block.
+For example, if a miner creates a valid block with transactions specific to them, such as coinbase transactions and votes, and that block is orphaned, the transactions in that block will become orphaned transactions.

 #### Politeia